 The library also has a Web page on Hot Topics for additional information on sources for current topics and controversial issues.

-Academic Search Premier* is the library’s primary database for locating magazine and academic journal articles.
+Academic Search Complete* is the library’s primary database for locating magazine and academic journal articles.
 The database indexes over 4,600 titles, including full-text for nearly 3,600 peer-reviewed journals.

 Newspaper Source Plus* provides full-text articles from major U.S. and International newspapers.
 The database is useful when searching for information on state and local issues.

 Evaluating Your Sources